 Life insurance is one of the best security blankets you will ever purchase for the future safety and financial security of your loved ones.
 We know that sometimes finding the perfect life insurance policy can be a long and frustrating process, but it doesn’t have to be.

 Something not many people consider when considering a life insurance purchase is their BMI, (Body Mass Index).

-Life insurance and BMI may not even seem like an issue for someone who is healthy and has an average weight, but it actually affects everyone.
+Life insurance and BMI may seem like a non issue for someone that is healthy and is an average weight, though it affects everyone.

 If you want to know who will give you the lowest premiums considering your current BMI, we can help.

-Before we get too far into how BMI will affect your life insurance premiums, and even it’s capacity to affect your ability to qualify, let’s discuss what BMI is, and how it’s calculated.
+Before we get too far into how BMI will affect your life insurance premiums, and even its capacity to affect your ability to qualify, let’s discuss what BMI is, and how it’s calculated.

 How BMI Affects Life Insurance Rates